ajalvarez89/blog-rabbitmq/README.md

 # Blog-rabbitmq

-This is a examplo to asynchronous communication across RabbitMq, generating events into a queue.
+This is a example to asynchronous communication across RabbitMq, generating events into a queue.

 ## Setup